nrwl/nx/docs/generated/api-node/executors/webpack.md

 ---
-title: '@nrwl/node:build executor'
+title: '@nrwl/node:webpack executor'
-description: 'Build a Node application'
+description: 'Build a Node application using webpack'
 ---

-# @nrwl/node:build
+# @nrwl/node:webpack

-Build a Node application
+Build a Node application using webpack

 Options can be configured in `workspace.json` when defining the executor, or when invoking it.
 Read more about how to configure targets and executors here: https://nx.dev/configuration/projectjson#targets.